Friday, 31 January 2025

 YouTube tests a "Play something" button to help users decide what to watch next, offering personalised video recommendations through the Shorts interface.

-With over 500 hours of uploaded every minute, YouTube can be overwhelming when you’re unsure what to watch next.
+With over 500 hours of content uploaded every minute, YouTube can be overwhelming when you’re unsure what to watch next.
 To help users navigate its massive library, YouTube is testing a new button called “Play something.”

 How the “Play something” feature works